pedja1/SMC-Android/README.md

 ![smc screenshot 1](https://raw.githubusercontent.com/pedja1/SMC-Android/master/data/data/game/logo/libgdx.png)

 ## CONTRIBUTION
-Im still new in game development, i would appreciate any help/tips/whatever.
 If you want to hellp with something please dont hesistate to make a pull request.